TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 8. Deals
     1. See all Deals
     2. Current Offers
-        1. Early Black Friday Doorbuster Deals
-        2. Surprise 3 Day Sale
-        3. Home Laptop &.
+        1. Home Laptop &.
 Desktop Deals
-        4. ThinkPad &.
+        2. ThinkPad &.
 ThinkCentre QuickShips
-        5. Accessories Closeout Sale
+        3. Accessories Closeout Sale
-        6. Accessories Hot Deals
+        4. Accessories Hot Deals
-        7. Deals for Students and Educators
+        5. Deals for Students and Educators
-        8. Outlet
+        6. Outlet
-        9. See all Current Offers
+        7. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?